 In the College of Arts and Sciences unique Community-Based-Learning courses, students don’t just study the issues affecting the world — they study alongside the people affected.
-In Prison Society and You, students attend class in the Curran Fromhold Correctional Facility alongside prison inmates, creating a dialogue about crime and justice between those outside and inside of the nation’s correctional facilities.
+In Prison Society and You, students attend class in the Curran-Fromhold Correctional Facility alongside prison inmates, creating a dialogue about crime and justice between those outside and inside of the nation’s correctional facilities.
 In Urban Farming Communities, students learn how to plant and maintain an urban green space at a West Philadelphia farm where they volunteer each week.
-In Hospice Journaling, students create life journals for hospice patients to help ailing individuals creating a lasting record of their life for their loved ones.
+In Hospice Journaling, students create life journals for hospice patients to help ailing individuals create a lasting record of their life for their loved ones.
 And in Connections in Biology, students teach in an after-school science club at a local middle school on topics ranging from microbiology to genetics.
 And in Drexel's Story Medicine course at a local hospital, students use storytelling to initiate positive moments and memories for children and their families grappling with very serious health issues.

 Community-Based-Learning courses are offered in three formats: side-by-side, community hybrid and service learning.
 Side-by-side courses create a co-learning environment in which Drexel students and community members take classes together.
 Community hybrid courses are composed entirely of Drexel students and are split between the classroom and community.
 Service learning courses require service in the community in addition to students’ credit hours in the classroom.